KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	.. rubric:: OpenGL

-	All ``XrSwapchainUsageFlags`` are ignored as OpenGL can't specify usage of an image.
+	All :openxr_ref:`XrSwapchainUsageFlags` are ignored as OpenGL can't specify usage of an image.

 .. container:: opengles

 	.. rubric:: OpenGL ES

-	All ``XrSwapchainUsageFlags`` are ignored as OpenGL ES can't specify usage of an image.
+	All :openxr_ref:`XrSwapchainUsageFlags` are ignored as OpenGL ES can't specify usage of an image.

 .. container:: vulkan